gfroyland/Optimal-Hyperbolic-Response/README.md

 Based on the paper by Gary Froyland and Maxence Phalempin, "Optimal linear response for Anosov diffeomorphisms", https://arxiv.org/abs/2504.16532

+At the julia prompt, type `include("filename.jl")' for each of the two files above to load them.

 First, run `optimal_response_efficient` for suitably chosen value of $n$, for example

 `a1, a2, Ṫ, Ṫcoarse, ffine = optimal_response_efficient(16)`